 Frequently Asked Questions

-Where do I purchase a Genuine Scooter?
+Where can I purchase a Genuine Scooter?

 Can I buy a scooter directly from Genuine and have it shipped to me?

 We do not ship directly to customers.
 To serve you better we have established a nationwide Genuine Authorized Dealer network.
 A Genuine Authorized Dealer will properly prep and road test your scooter to ensure it's in top running order.
 They can also advise you on the operation, scheduled maintenance, local licensing requirements, proper protective gear, and how to have a fun and safe riding experience.
 Only a locally owned authorized dealer can give you the service, accessory and warranty support you'd expect from a premium product.